 |[Dunkeld Bridge, built by Thomas Telford in 1809]|

 Anything else?
-The abundant, free, on-street parking is a better alternative to the pay-and-display car park on the northern edge of town
+Free on-street parking is a better alternative to the pay-and-display car park on the northern edge of town.

 Description: Peaceful loch with visitor centre and hides owned by the Scottish Wildlife Trust, home to a pair of breeding ospreys during spring / summer.